phalkemm159/Mahesh_Phalke-Portfolio/README.md

 The portfolio is live and accessible at https://solarluiso-portfolio.vercel.app.

-You can view and manage the deployment settings on Vercel Dashboard.
+You can view and manage the deployment settings on Render Dashboard.

 ## Contributing